-An intimate chronicle of the community's response to this high-profile hate crime
+An intimate chronicle of the community's response to Matthew Shepard's murder

 In October 1998, Wyoming college student Matthew Shepard was brutally beaten and left lashed to a fence to die.
 The horror of this murder pushed Laramie into the media spotlight and sparked a nationwide debate about homophobia, gay-bashing and hate crimes.